gchq/Gaffer/doc/src/main/resources/user/walkthrough/Aggregation.md

 ${GET_ALL_EDGES_SUMMARISED_RESULT}
 ```

-Now you can see the edges from 10 to 11 are been aggregated together and their counts have been summed together.
+Now you can see the edges from 10 to 11 have been aggregated together and their counts have been summed together.

-If we apply some pre aggregation filtering, we can return a time window summary of the edges.
+If we apply some pre-aggregation filtering, we can return a time window summary of the edges.
 The new operation looks like:
 ${GET_ALL_EDGES_SUMMARISED_IN_TIME_WINDOW_SNIPPET}

 The time window summaries are: